Western Nile Fever

 Clinical types:

-2. Encephalitis, meningitis and other neurological features, use to occur 1 in 200 infections: now incidence of encephalitis had gone considerably up.
+Encephalitis, meningitis and other neurological features used to occur 1 in 200 infections: now the incidence of encephalitis has gone considerably up.

-Viremia: Generally the virus can be grown from blood of the patients within 24hrs. and viremia may persist for 6 to 12 days.
+Viremia: Generally, the virus can be grown from the blood of the patients within 24 hours. and viremia may persist for 6 to 12 days.

 Diagnosis, treatment, surveillance and sequela are in the same line as other arboviruses.